feldjay/truiSMS/README.md

 ## Running the tests

 The unit tests use the nose library.
+Test behavior and avoid coupling to implementation details.
 To run the tests:

 ```
 $ nosetests